The last two weeks in Azure

 AKS Application Insights auto-instrumentation (GA)

-AKS can now auto-instrument workloads for Application Insights with no code changes — if you’re running Java or Node.js, it just lights up.
-It works in conjunction with the Azure Monitor OpenTelemetry distro, so traces, dependencies, and the telemetry you’d need to debug a problem flow into App Insights automatically.
+AKS can now auto-instrument workloads for Application Insights with no code changes.
+If you’re running Java or Node.js, it just lights up.
+It works with the Azure Monitor OpenTelemetry distro, so traces, dependencies and the telemetry you need for debugging flow into App Insights automatically.

 App Configuration scorecards (preview)

-Azure App Configuration centralizes settings and feature flags for distributed apps.
-Scorecards add a feedback loop on top: they show how the different variations behind your feature flags are actually performing in production, based on App Insights telemetry.
-So instead of guessing whether a flagged feature is helping, you can see how it influences behavior and make the next decision on data.
+Azure App Configuration centralises settings and feature flags for distributed apps.
+Scorecards add a feedback loop: they show how the different variations behind your feature flags are actually performing in production, based on App Insights telemetry.
+So instead of guessing whether a flagged feature is helping, you can see how it influences behaviour and make the next decision on data.

 Networking